donnyburnside/sinatra-boilerplate/README.md

 ## Adding Models

 * Run `rake db:create_migration NAME=create_####` (where #### is the name of the model) to setup database migrations
-* Run `rake db::setup` to add to table to the database
+* Run `rake db::migrate` to add to table to the database

 For more tasks, run `rake -T` to setup the development database